Why Finding Good Employees is Impossible

 I get some strange looks from business owners and hiring managers when I offer this advice.
 Especially now, with hiring becoming such a big challenge.

-Many of my clients are in fields where they’re not finding good employees for skilled and unskilled positions.
+Many of my clients are in fields where they’re not finding good employees for skilled or unskilled positions.
 That’s a growing problem.
 But I’ll repeat it: I want you to stop looking for employees.

 Instead, start attracting good workers.
 There’s a big difference.